PeterOste/Weather-Dashboard/README.md

 ![Capture](https://github.com/PeterOste/Weather-Dashboard/assets/131497563/db391233-6c87-4195-bbc1-46186fb67e79)

 ## Credits
 This weather dashboard application was developed by myself, Peter Ostertag.
-I referred to the OpenWeatherMap documentation for API calls and I also had to review a lot of the Bootstrap documentation as well.
+I referred to the OpenWeatherMap documentation for API calls and I also had to review the Bootstrap documentation as well.

 ## License
 MIT